jondot/dazzling/packages/dazzling-core/_templates/site/new/contents/content/docs/react.md

 Everything is standard React and standard Gatsby - feel free to edit, tweak and use the parts you like from Dazzling and ignore the parts you dislike.

-You can look at the various components Dazzling has [by going to its styleguide]().
+You can look at the components Dazzling has [by going to the components package](https://github.com/jondot/dazzling/tree/master/packages/dazzling-components/src/components).